Azure/actions-workflow-samples/AppService/README.md

 # Action Samples for deploying to Azure Web apps

-With [`Azure/webapps-deploy`](https://github.com/Azure/webapps-deploy) action, you can automate your workflow to deploy to [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).
+With [`Azure/webapps-deploy`](https://github.com/Azure/webapps-deploy) action, you can automate your workflows to deploy to [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).

-If you are looking for a Github Action to deploy your containerized apps, use [`webapps-container-deploy`](https://github.com/Azure/webapps-container-deploy) action.

 Also use [`Azure/appservice-settings`](https://github.com/Azure/appservice-settings) to configure App settings, connection strings and other general settings in bulk using JSON syntax on your Azure WebApp (Windows or Linux) or any of its deployment slots.